kouamdestin/Teach-AR/README.md

 # Teach-AR
-teach’AR, an innovative smartphone application that uses augmented and mixed reality (AR/MR) to help you learn complex concepts Visually and interactively.
+Teach’AR, an innovative smartphone application that uses augmented and mixed reality (AR/MR) to help you learn complex concepts Visually and interactively.